jvortmann/passwordStrength.js/README.md

     var passwordElement = document.getElementById('password');
     passwordStrength(passwordElement);

-To add custom requirements to the passwordStrength meter you need to define an objetct that abide to this interface:
+To add custom requirements to the passwordStrength meter you need to define an objetct that abide to the following interface:

+    var statusObject = {
+      text: "Status",
+      status: "status",
+      limit: 414
+    };

     var scoreFunction = function(password) {
       ...